ODM2/ODM2/usecases/littlebearriver/README.md

 The LBR data have been transferred from an ODM 1.1.1 database to ODM2 using a [SQL script](https://github.com/UCHIC/ODM2/blob/master/usecases/littlebearriver/sqlscripts/ODM1.1.1_to_ODM2_LBRODMFULL.sql).
 Extensive notes describing the [mapping of the LBR ODM 1.1.1 database to ODM2](https://github.com/UCHIC/ODM2/blob/master/usecases/littlebearriver/littlebearriver_notes.md) are available.
 Additionally, many use case [SQL queries](https://github.com/UCHIC/ODM2/blob/master/usecases/littlebearriver/sqlscripts/ODM1.1.1_vs_ODM2_Queries_LBRODMFULL.sql) have been written with demonstrations of how the same query can be done in ODM 1.1.1 and in ODM2.

 #### Dataset Description ####
 The LBR data consist of time series of hydrologic observations collected at aquatic and weather monitoring sites in the Little Bear River of Northern Utah, USA.
-Also included are water quality samples collected in the Little Bear River and analyzed for constutents such as sediment and nutrient concentrations.
+Also included are water quality samples collected in the Little Bear River and analyzed for constituents such as sediment and nutrient concentrations.
 The Little Bear River data are currently stored in a CUAHSI Hydrologic Information System (HIS) ODM Version 1.1.1 database in Microsoft SQL Server.

 #### Data Source Information ####

 **Contact**:  Jeff Horsburgh
 **Email**:  jeff.horsburgh@usu.edu
-**Organization**:  Utah Water Research Loboratory, Utah State University
+**Organization**:  Utah Water Research Laboratory, Utah State University

 #### Temporal Information ####